-The OPSTC is jointly administered by the Ontario Media Development Corporation (OMDC) - an agency of the Ministry of Tourism, Culture and Sport - and the Canada Revenue Agency.
-Application is made to OMDC for a certificate of eligibility, which the production company files with the Canada Revenue Agency together with its tax return in order to claim the OPSTC.
+The OPSTC is jointly administered by Ontario Creates - an agency of the Ministry of Tourism, Culture and Sport - and the Canada Revenue Agency.
+Application is made to Ontario Creates for a certificate of eligibility, which the production company files with the Canada Revenue Agency together with its tax return in order to claim the OPSTC.
 The amount of the credit, net of any Ontario taxes owing, will be paid to the qualifying corporation.
 If the qualifying corporation does not owe any taxes, the full amount will be paid out.

 *PLEASE NOTE: CANADA REVENUE AGENCY (CRA) ADMINISTERS BOTH FEDERAL AND ONTARIO CORPORATE TAXES.
 THE CRA IS THE FIRST POINT OF CONTACT FOR ALL CORPORATE TAX ENQUIRIES (1 800 959-5525).